km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 * Onsemi has been accelerating change in megatrends such as vehicle electrification and safety, sustainable energy grids, industrial automation, and 5G and cloud infrastructure.
 It's projected towards $2.085 billion revenue by the end of 2022.

 ### Stem
-provides clean energy solutions with "clean energy intelligence.
+provides clean energy solutions with "clean energy intelligence".
 Stem's AI-driven enterprise software platform, Athena, enables organizations to deploy and monoteizse utility scale systems.
 The majority of Stem's clients are mid-sized commercial and industrial businesses, including Fortune 500 companies, and utilies and independent power producers that are seeking ways to save on energy to meet their ESG goals and make a positive impact on the environment.
 Stem focuses on maximizing ROI by demonstrating the value of renewable assets with energy storage.
 * Stem stood out to me as a company I'd want to invest in because of its long-term software contracts and because it targets a market growing 25x to $1.2 trillion by 2050.